BinomialLLC/basis_universal/README.md

 `basisu -comp_level 2 x.png`

+In some rare images (ones with blue sky gradients come to bind), you may need to increase the ETC1S comp_level setting.
+This controls the amount of overall effort the encoder uses to optimize the codebooks (palettes) and compressed data stream.
+Higher comp_level's are significantly slower, and shouldn't be used unless necessary:

+`basisu -ktx2 x.png -comp_level 5 -q 255`

+### Unpacking .basis/.KTX2 files to .PNG/.KTX files

+You can either use the command line tool or [call the transcoder directly](https://github.com/BinomialLLC/basis_universal/wiki/How-to-Use-and-Configure-the-Transcoder) from JavaScript or C/C++ code to decompress .basis/.KTX2 files to GPU texture data or uncompressed images.

-To unpack a .basis file to multiple .png/.ktx files:
+To use the command line tool to unpack a .basis file to multiple .png/.ktx files:

 `basisu x.basis`